Running Interactive Scripts

 Now you should be able to put console.log("Hi from JS!") into a JavaScript file, run it from your browser, and see output in your terminal.
 You should also be able to call console.log multiple times.

-Taking a step back, when we run JavaScript in our browser, we’re mixing: C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; a JavaScript runtime, which wraps the Python API to look more like the JavaScript one; and of course some user code in JavaScript.
+Taking a step back, when we run JavaScript in our browser, we’re mixing C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; a JavaScript runtime, which wraps the Python API to look more like the JavaScript one; and of course some user code in JavaScript.
 There’s a lot of complexity here!

-If a script runs for a long time, or has an infinite loop, our browser locks up and become completely unresponsive to the user.
+If a script runs for a long time, or has an infinite loop, our browser locks up and becomes completely unresponsive to the user.
 This is a consequence of JavaScript’s single-threaded semantics and its task-based, run-to-completion scheduling.
 Some APIs like Web Workers allow limited multithreading, but those threads don’t have access to the DOM.

-Handling crashes
+Handling Crashes

 Crashes in JavaScript code are frustrating to debug.
 You can cause a crash by writing bad code, or by explicitly raising an exception, like so: